 ● B2C content is fashioned around customer desires and interests, while B2B content marketing usually focuses on tangible results and long-term benefits for the company.

-3) DON’T give ALL B2C marketing
+3) DON’T give ALL B2C marketing channels equal attention

 Not all marketing and advertising channels will work for your brand.
 Follow this 3-step process to identify the most effective marketing channels for your business: